 We will not be able to commercialize our lead product candidate, APF530, until we obtain regulatory approval in the United States or foreign countries.
 To satisfy U.S. Food and Drug Administration (FDA) or foreign regulatory approval standards for the commercial sale of APF530, we must have demonstrated in adequate and controlled clinical trials that APF530 is safe and effective.
 APF530 is designed to provide at least five days prevention of CINV.
 In September and November 2008, we announced results of our pivotal Phase 3 human clinical trial of APF530 that achieved most of its primary and secondary endpoints.
 In May 2009, we submitted our new drug application (NDA) for approval of APF530 to the FDA.
 The NDA was accepted for review by the FDA in July 2009.
 In March 2010, we received a Complete Response Letter from the FDA, which stated that the NDA we submitted in May 2009 requesting approval of APF530 could not be approved in its present form.
-We discussed some of the issues in the Complete Response Letter with the FDA at a meeting in February 2011.
-A second meeting with the FDA is scheduled for late March 2011.
-Following the meetings with the FDA, we expect to be in a position to determine the resources and timeline needed for resubmitting the NDA for APF530.
+Since receiving the Complete Response Letter, we have been working to address the issues raised by the FDA.
+We met with the FDA in February and March 2011 to clarify the work needed to resubmit the NDA.
+Based on our discussions with the FDA and our assessment of the work remaining, we currently expect to resubmit the APF530 NDA in mid-2012.
 If the FDA does not approve our NDA or requests additional work or changes to the NDA, our continued ability to commercialize APF530 could be seriously impaired, and our business would be adversely impacted.
 Obtaining regulatory approval of APF530 for the prevention of acute CINV for both moderately and highly emetogenic chemotherapy, and for the prevention of delayed CINV in moderately emetogenic chemotherapy, is subject to many variables.
 For example, the FDA's review may not produce positive decisions as to:

-• whether APF530 is safe and effective in its proposed use(s), and whether its benefits outweigh the risks;

-- whether the proposed labeling (package insert) for APF530 is appropriate, and what it should contain; and - whether the methods used in manufacturing APF530 and the controls used to maintain its quality are adequate to preserve its identity, strength, quality and purity.
+- whether APF530 is safe and effective in its proposed use(s) and whether its benefits outweigh the risks; - whether the proposed labeling (package insert) for APF530 is appropriate and what it should contain; and - whether the methods used in manufacturing APF530 and the controls used to maintain its quality are adequate to preserve its identity, strength, quality and purity.